djjd47130/JD-TMDB/README.md

 2. Create an instance of the `TTMDB` component.
 This may be installed in your component palette.
 3. Assign your key(s) via the component's `APIKey` and/or `AccessToken` properties.
    - NOTE: Another property `AuthMethod` controls which key gets used.
-4. You're ready to use a majority of the API functions now.
+4. You're ready to use a majority of the API functions now via the `Client` property.
    - Access each possible namespace with its corresponding function, such as `Search`, `Movies`, `Account`, etc.
 6. You may additionally login using `LoginState` in runtime to access account-related functionality.